the-events-calendar/the-events-calendar-category-colors/readme.txt

 Thanks to jonahcoyote for some early help and direction.

 Big thanks to Barry Hughes (WebsiteBakery) for refactoring code and Legend Superpowers.

-## Upgrade Notice

-#### 0.5
-This version integrates more tightly with The Events Calendar plugin putting settings on the same page.

-#### 1.6.3
-This is the last version to work with The Events Calendar 2.x

-#### 4.0.0
-Requires PHP 5.3 or greater